sugaryourcoffee/secondhand/doc/upgrading-rails-4.0-to-rails-4.1.md

 Go to [http://syc.dyndns.org:8080](http://syc.dyndns.org:8080) to check up your newly deployed application.

 ### Tag the version
 The final step is to tag our version.
-We do we tag this version as a new major version `3.0.0`.
+We do tag this version as a new major version `3.0.0`.

     $ git checkout -b v3.0.0